Nicholas0228/unlearned_data_extraction_llm/README.md

-# Breaking the Gold Standard: Extracting Forgotten Data under Exact Unlearning in Large Language Models
+# Rethinking Exact Unlearning under Exposure: Extracting Forgotten Data under Exact Unlearning in Large Language Models

 This repository provides the implementation of our algorithm for extracting unlearned data from large language models (LLMs) using guidance-based methods.
 The code is built primarily upon the [TOFU repository](https://github.com/locuslab/tofu) and includes data from [MUSE](https://muse-bench.github.io).